peter88213/yw-timeline/docs/usage.md

 - You can add and remove "Item" events in Timeline.
 - Changes to the event text affect the item short name during synchronization.
 - Changes to the event description affect the item description during synchronization.
+- Scene titles beginning with an opening bracket '(' or '[') are automatically prefixed with '_' in Timeline.
+Do not remove this prefix; it will not appear in yWriter after synchronization.

 #### Scenes
 - A scene ID is a string looking like "ScID:1".
 It is auto-generated and must not be changed manually.